 You just have to get that person to read it.

 (Oh, and before you try to get a Producer to read your script, make sure that script is ready for reading!
 You only get one chance to make that first impression, so make sure your script is tuned up and the best it can be before submitting.
-I suggest you do readings, have friends read it, and I also strongly suggest script coverage services so you can get professional feedback on how your script stacks up.
+I suggest you do readings, have friends read it, and I also strongly suggest getting your hands on my “How to Self Diagnose Your Script Execution Plan!”
+Click here to snag your copy now!
 All this will prevent your script from just getting tossed on the stack.)

 _ _ _ _